 In March 2012, Harvey conducted AYO on the season finale of Afghan Star, which was the most-watched TV event in Afghan history, with 15 million viewers; he did so again for the season finale in March 2013.
 He subsequently conducted AYO at the Royal Opera House in Muscat, Oman, in February 2014.
 In 2011, he was a guest judge and performer on Afghan Star.
 His guest appearances on this show and on the popular interview program Bamdad-e Khosh made him instantly recognizable on the street to most residents of Kabul.
 He also edited and arranged the Anthologies of Afghan Songs for Violin, Viola, Cello, and Double Bass, intended to supplement the pedagogy of all of those string instruments.
 As an experiment in audience perception, he recorded all four solo violin pieces by Elliott Carter for live audiences in Afghanistan in a project called “Playing Carter in Afghanistan.”

 He has previously served as concertmaster of the Orquesta Sinfónica Sinaloa Las Artes (Mexico), Orquesta Sinfónica de la Universidad Nacional de San Juan (Argentina) and the Spokane Symphony (USA), faculty at Indiana University’s Summer String Academy, a Fellow at Carnegie Hall’s Academy, and a guest artist at the Myanmar Music Festival (where he performed for Aung San Suu Kyi), Mehli Mehta Music Foundation (to which he was invited by Zubin Mehta), and Iguazu en Concierto (where he conducted an orchestra of hundreds of children from around the world in front of Iguazu Falls).
-William plays on a violin made by Joseph Curtin in 2001.
+He has performed at festivals throughout Mexico, such as the Festival del Centro Histórico, where he performed most of the unaccompanied works by Bach for those pieces’ 300th anniversary in 2020.
+William plays on a violin made by Joseph Curtin in 2001 and a violin made by Nadia Sánchez in 2021.

 As a conductor, he has led professional orchestras throughout Mexico and youth orchestras in Argentina, Qatar, the Philippines, Zimbabwe, and the USA.
 Mr. Harvey’s compositions have received over a hundred performances.
 He has performed his own violin concerto inspired by the life of Gandhi with the Princeton Symphony Orchestra (conducted by Sameer Patel) and the Santa Cruz Symphony (conducted by Daniel Stewart).
 Renowned soprano Susanna Phillips commissioned his song cycle based on poetry by Afghan women.
 His Cuerpo Garrido for solo piano won Columbia University’s Bearns Prize.
 Mr. Harvey earned his M.M. from The Juilliard School, where he studied violin with Ronald Copes and composition with Samuel Adler, and B.M. from Indiana University Jacobs School of Music, where he studied violin with Mimi Zweig and composition with Sven-David Sandström.